1. Does therapy work?

 4. Do I have to do in-home therapy?

 Not at all.
-In addition to home-based therapy, I offer sessions at my Oakland and San Francisco offices as well as phone and video sessions.
+In addition to home-based therapy, I offer sessions at my Oakland office as well as online video sessions.

 5. If we have home sessions, where will the therapy take place?